 A Men’s Shed is similar to a traditional Shed in its nature, in as much as it is a space full of tools and projects.
 There is however one key difference:

 It’s been well publicised that men are at greater risk of loneliness or unwanted isolation than women.

 At a local level it has been identified that men simply aren’t as well engaged when it comes to (non-sporting) clubs, groups or other social/community initiatives when compared to women.

-In recent times this has been further exacerbated by the Covid 19 pandemic which saw the country being put into Lockdown twice in less then 18 months, with extended and damaging periods of personal isolation.
+In recent times this situation has been further exacerbated by the Covid 19 pandemic which saw the country being put into Lockdown twice in less then 18 months, causing extended and damaging periods of personal isolation.

-We do this by sharing our knowledge and expertise, accumulated through first hand experience of establishing, setting up and hosting some of the first Men’s Sheds in Essex (such as Maldon and Cressing Temple Sheds).
+We do this by sharing our knowledge and expertise, accumulated through first hand experience of establishing, setting up and hosting some of the first Men’s Sheds in Essex (such as Maldon and Cressing Temple Community Sheds).
 We provide help with funding applications, governance, health and safety, drawing up codes of conduct and more.
 We arrange training as well as regular events which bring Shedders from across the county together, to share their knowledge and experiences with each other and ultimately strengthen the Network for all.